Qrr RNA: Quorum Sensing for Bioluminescence in V. harveyi

 Detailed mechanistic pathways have been uncovered for how Qrr RNA is utilized in V. harveyi for the phenomenon of bioluminescence.
 Three autoinducers (AIs) are produced by this species: AI-1, LuxS, and CAI-1.
 LuxN, LuxPq, and CqsS recognize these AIs, respectively.
 Few AIs are produced when cell density is low, which leads to a phosphorylated LuxO, along with sigma factor 54, activating qrr1-5 expression.
 Binding sites for these two regulators are upstream of each qrr.
 Post-transcriptionally, the Qrr RNAs promote the expression of low cell density master regulator aphA and represses expression of high cell density master regulator luxR.
-Their expression also inhibitors expression of the luciferase operon, which allows luminescent output for V. harveyi.
+Their expression also inhibits expression of the luciferase operon, which allows luminescent output for V. harveyi.
 The opposite phenomenon occurs in high cell density, with high AI expression and subsequent reversal of aphA and luxR expression levels.
 The luciferase operon is expressed and luminescence occurs for cell communication.
 The phosphorylation of LuxO is key to this mechanism, not necessarily luxO expression.